maniaclab/snowmass-connect-docs/docs/software.md

         whizard /software/ee_gen/share/whizard/examples/LEP_cc10.sin

-### Whizzard on the OSG
+### Whizzard on the OSPool

 Whizard is also available over cvmfs in /cvmfs/snowmass21.opensciencegrid.org/ee_gg.
 To run on the grid, ensure that your submit script has `Requirements = (HAS_MODULES =?= TRUE)`.
 You must also source the setup script in /cvmfs/snowmass21.opensciencegrid.org/ee_gg/setup.sh which will set up your environment.
-An example of an OSG job submission for whizard is inlined below:
+An example of a job submission to the OSPool for whizard is inlined below:

 Submit script: